On Courant's nodal domain property for linear combinations of eigenfunctions, Part II: Introduction

+Courant's theorem is a partial generalization, to higher dimensions, of a classical theorem of C.~Sturm (1836).
+Indeed, in dimension $1$, a $k$-th eigenfunction of the Sturm-Liouville operator $-\frac{d^2}{dx^2} + q(x)$ in $]a,b[$, with Dirichlet, Neumann, or mixed Dirichlet-Neumann boundary condition at $\{a,b\}$, has exactly $k$ nodal domains in $]a,b[$.
+In dimension $2$ (or higher), Courant's theorem is not sharp.
+On the one hand, A.~Stern (1925) proved that for the square with Dirichlet boundary condition, or for the $2$-sphere, there exist eigenfunctions of arbitrarily high energy, with exactly two or three nodal domains.
+On the other hand, {\AA}.~Pleijel (1956) proved that, for any bounded domain in $\R^2$, there are only finitely many Dirichlet eigenvalues for which Courant's theorem is sharp.
+We refer to \cite{BH2015-tsg,Ple1956} for more details, and to \cite{Len2016} for Pleijel's estimate under Neumann boundary condition.

+Another remarkable theorem of Sturm states that any non trivial linear combination $u = \sum_{k=m}^{n} a_j u_j$ of eigenfunctions of the operator $-\frac{d^2}{dx^2} + q(x)$ has at most $(n-1)$ zeros (counted with multiplicities), and at least $(m-1)$ sign changes in the interval $]a,b[$, see \cite{BH2018-sturm}.

-The first footnote in \cite[p.~454]{CH1953} states that this theorem \emph{may be generalized as follows: Any linear combination of the first $n$ eigenfunctions divides the domain, by means of its nodes, into no more than $n$ subdomains.
+A footnote in \cite[p.~454]{CH1953} states that Courant's theorem \emph{may be generalized as follows: Any linear combination of the first $n$ eigenfunctions divides the domain, by means of its nodes, into no more than $n$ subdomains.
 See the G\"{o}ttingen dissertation of H.~Herrmann, Beitr\"{a}ge zur Theorie der Eigenwerten und Eigenfunktionen, 1932.}

-For later purposes, we introduce the following definition.
+For later reference, we introduce the following definition.

 \begin{definition} We say that the \emph{Extended Courant property} is true for the eigenvalue problem $(\Omega,\mf{b})$, or simply that the $\ecp(\Omega,\mf{b})$ is true, if, for any $m \ge 1$, and for any linear combination $v = \sum_{\mu_j \le \mu_m} u_{\mu_j}$, with $u_{\mu_j} \in \cE\big(\mu_j(\Omega,\mf{b})\big)$,